fHudek/notinoHomework/README.md

 # Notino homework

-This is project a project developed based on assignment of notino homework.
+This is a project developed based on assignment of notino homework.
 For quick setup, create-react-app was used to initialize the project, instead of custom configuration of babel, webpack, eslint...

 To start the app, please first run `yarn` to install dependencies.